RamiliaV/napi2b_integrative_analysis/docs/project-overview.md

 **Phase3B** takes these outputs and performs topological analysis of condition-specific residue interaction networks.
 This includes graph quality control, consensus graph construction, centrality analysis, extracellular domain and epitope-focused analysis, community detection, allosteric path exploration, and temporal residue interaction network analysis.

+## Pilot ST-GNN extension

+The repository includes a pilot spatiotemporal graph neural network analysis of dynamic NaPi2b residue-interaction networks.

+The analysis combines:
+- heterogeneous frame-level RINs;
+- a graph-based conformation autoencoder;
+- temporal integration with a GRU-based ST-GNN;
+- blocked temporal evaluation;
+- label-permutation control.

+The pilot result demonstrates technical feasibility and a label-associated signal, but it is not an independent-replica validation.
+Results are seed-dependent and must be interpreted as hypothesis-generating.

 ## What makes the repository useful

 The repository is intended not only as a storage space for notebooks, but as a structured scientific workspace.
 It makes the relationship between preprocessing, graph construction, and biological interpretation explicit, which is important for reproducibility, collaboration, and later packaging into a more formal pipeline or service.